SMU vs. Navy NCAA Football Odds, Plays and Insights | October 9, 2021

-A pair of the nation's top running games meet when the No. 24 SMU Mustangs (5-0, 0-0 AAC) bring college football's 23rd-ranked rushing offense into a matchup with the Navy Midshipmen (1-3, 0-0 AAC), who have the No. 15 rushing offense, on Saturday, October 9, 2021.
-The Mustangs are heavy, 13.5-point favorites.
-The over/under is set at 55.5 points for the contest.
+Two of the nation's best running games square off when the No. 24 SMU Mustangs (5-0, 0-0 AAC) bring college football's 23rd-ranked rushing offense into a matchup with the Navy Midshipmen (1-3, 0-0 AAC), who have the No. 15 rushing offense, on Saturday, October 9, 2021.
+The Mustangs are double-digit, 13.5-point favorites.
+The total is 56 points for this game.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.